Voopie/MazeHelper/README.md

 - Passed counter and button
 - Minimized mode: for those who don't click on the buttons but want to know the right solution
 - Practice mode: practice and you will become stronger, wiser and everyone will adore you!
+- Auto activation of Depleted Anima Seeds (just one click!)

 ### ***Usage:***